We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Shorting NRG Energy shares

-There are currently 12.6 million NRG Energy shares held short by investors – that's known as NRG Energy's "short interest".
-This figure is 18% up from 10.7 million last month.
+There are currently 12.0 million NRG Energy shares held short by investors – that's known as NRG Energy's "short interest".
+This figure is 1.8% down from 12.3 million last month.

 There are a few different ways that this level of interest in shorting NRG Energy shares can be evaluated.